aurelio-amerio/techytok/_drafts/2020-05-22-multiple-dispatch.md

 ERROR: MethodError: no method matching f3(::Array{Int64,1})
 ```

-Notice that we can always use the broadcasting syntax to compute `f3` elementwise:
+Notice that we can always use the broadcasting syntax to compute `f3` element-wise:

 ```julia
 >>>f3.([1,2,3])